How a running transformation can inspire positive change that lasts a lifetime

 For 28-year-old Matthew Crooker, a running shoe sales associate from Reynoldsburg, Ohio, running served as a catalyst to believe in himself.

 Growing up, Crooker fell into the obese category, a moniker that followed him into adulthood.
 Finally, weighing in at over 300 pounds and experiencing multiple kidney stones, Crooker decided to make a healthy lifestyle change in 2016.
-"To become a healthier and better version of myself, I started by changing my diet and walking eight to 10 miles a day," says Crooker.
+"To become a healthier and better version of myself, I started by changing my diet and walking 12 to 16 kilometres a day," says Crooker.

 "During my weight loss transformation in July 2017, my dad passed away from a heart attack.
 That event lit a flame for me to never give up on anything I do."